aaditya-prog/CRUD-Django/README.md

 User authentication system has also been managed in the application.
 You must register and verify your email to login into the system.
 Also, only admins will have access to the user management templates i.e., (add, update and delete users).
-The normal users can only add perform operations on products and categories.
+The normal users can perform crud operations on products and categories only.

 So, if you are interested to take a look and run the project locally, follow the guidelines below.

+To run the project, you must have python installed on your system.
+Download the latest version of python from the [Download Python](https://www.python.org/downloads/) page.

 For packaging and dependency management of the application, python poetry has been used.
+So, the second step is to install poetry on your system.

 >Install poetry using the command `pip install poetry`.
 If you are facing any problems installing and using poetry, read the docs here.
 [Poetry Docs](https://python-poetry.org/docs/)